-Agency funds: These funds are strictly custodial in nature and do not involve the measurement of results of operations.
-Assets are held by the District as agent for various student groups or extraclassroom activity funds and for payroll or employee withholding.
+Custodial funds: These funds are strictly custodial in nature and do not involve the measurement of results of operations.
+Assets are held by the District as agent for various student groups or extraclassroom activity funds.

 D) Measurement Focus and Basis of Accounting: